 About

-MATRIA Holistic Midwifery is rooted in a calling to protect and honor the physiology of birth with attentiveness and respect.
+MATRIA Holistic Midwifery is rooted in a commitment to support the physiology of birth with attentiveness and restraint.

-I approach each family with the understanding that birth is not only physiological, but deeply personal, woven into the fabric of family life itself.
+I approach each family knowing that birth is not only physiological, but deeply personal, woven into the life of a family as it takes shape.

 How I Practice

-Rather than directing or controlling birth, I focus on careful observation, thoughtful assessment, and presence.
-Some births require very little.
-Others ask for more skill and hands-on support.
-My role is to discern the difference and respond accordingly.
+Some births need very little.
+Others require more hands-on support.
+My role is to recognize the difference and act accordingly.

 Foundations & Training

 Before formal midwifery training, I lived many of the questions I now help other women navigate.
-Several of my own births were self-directed, shaping my understanding of responsibility, discernment, and the weight of decision-making in pregnancy and birth.
+Several of my own births were self-directed, shaping how I understand responsibility and decision-making in pregnancy and birth.

 Focused Skills & Experience

-My practice includes experience supporting a wide range of births, including VBAC, twin, and breech births.
+My practice includes experience supporting a range of births, including VBAC, twin, and breech presentations.

 I am a Spinning Babies® Aware Practitioner and have pursued additional training in breech support through Breech Without Borders and related programs.
-This work focuses on supporting the body through positioning, movement, and gentle guidance, offered with respect for both the mother’s body and the baby’s timing.
+My work in this area has continued to deepen through hands-on training in breech bodywork, including Breech Release work with Nicole Morales at ReStory Birthwork.

 Training & Certifications